-Effective person pays attention not to the problems, but to the opportunities, stresses the author.
+An effective person pays attention not to the problems, but to the opportunities, stresses the author.
 Effective people feed opportunities and starve problems.
 They think proactively.
-These people support the P / PC balance, focusing on the often overlooked matters of high order which create new opportunities.
+These people support the P / PC balance, focusing on the often-overlooked matters of a high order which creates new opportunities.

-Building mutually beneficial cooperation is a great work.
+Building mutually beneficial cooperation is a great job.
 To achieve this quality of partnership, you are required to be persistent in achieving your goals and to pay attention to the interests of others.
-Covey advises to develop a mentality of sufficiency – a paradigm, according to which the world has everything for everyone.
-As competition is important for the market, just as importantit is to organize cooperation in the workplace.
-A pointless rivalry can be dangerous and dtructive.
+Covey advises developing a mentality of sufficiency – a paradigm, according to which the world has everything for everyone.
+As competition is important for the market, just as important it is to organize cooperation in the workplace.
+A pointless rivalry can be dangerous and destructive.

 Paradoxically, but the one who listens well expresses his ideas more clearly and convincingly than the one who speaks well.
 Covey advises to master the skills of empathic listening – listening with the intention to understand, not with the intention to express your own views or to convince.
 It means not to agree with someone, but try to understand your interlocutor both at a rational and emotional level.

-The highest synergy arise when we face the most difficult problems and focus all our resources on them: motivation “win-win” and empathic communication skills.
+The highest synergy arises when we face the most difficult problems and focus all our resources on them: motivation “win-win” and empathic communication skills.
 The result of this is a miracle.
-We create alternatives – something that haven’t even exist.
+We create alternatives – something that hasn’t even exist.

 The seventh habit develops and supports your most valuable resource – yourself.
 It means constant updating of four dimensions of your nature – physical, spiritual, intellectual and emotional.
 It is your personal resources and tools (RT).

 Spending time on “sharpening the saw” is an action that requires initiative from us.
-Our RT are at the center of our circle of influence and no one except of us can provide their development.
+Our RT is at the center of our circle of influence and no one except us can provide their development.
 We need to take care of ourselves.

 The update process becomes effective only when it is balanced and covers all four dimensions.
 Neglecting one of them will have a negative impact on all the others.
-Thus, speaking about the relationship between the physical and spiritual resources, Stephen Covey advises to devote at least 30 minutes every day to your body to develop endurance, strength and flexibility.
+Thus, speaking about the relationship between the physical and spiritual resources, Stephen Covey advises devoting at least 30 minutes every day to your body to develop endurance, strength, and flexibility.
 If you do not have time to think about your life, about your mission on the Earth – you will not be able to become a true leader.
-For regular feeding of the intellect Covey advises to read good books.
-And another good way of sharpening intellectual saw is a diary: formulating your thoughts and discoveries on its pages, you will gradually seek clarity, accuracy and relevance of your thoughts.
+For regular feeding of the intellect, Covey advises to read good books.
+And another good way of sharpening the intellectual saw is a diary: formulating your thoughts and discoveries on its pages, you will gradually seek clarity, accuracy, and relevance of your thoughts.